WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

   further information will be provided in due course.

 * Correct published data when errors are discovered.
-Errors should be documented using the [ES-DOC Errata Service](https://errata.ipsl.fr/) before further action is taken, e.g. retraction and publication of replacement datasets.
+Errors should be documented using the [ESGF Errata Service](https://errata.ipsl.fr/) before further action is taken, e.g. retraction and publication of replacement datasets.
 Please note that the Errata Service supports [user proposed issues](https://ipsl.gitbook.io/esgf-errata-service/errata-service-web-pages/propose-an-issue-through-webforms), which are moderated and passed to modelling groups as required.
 Further information about the